-Nowadays couples are keeping the top layer (for a year in their freezer) to eat on their one year anniversary as a sweet memento from their day.
+Nowadays couples are keeping the top layer (in their freezer) to eat on their one year anniversary as a sweet memento from their day.
 If you decide to honor this tradition (although don’t feel the need to follow it exactly and use it as a christening cake!) here are some tips for storing and eating the treasured cake:

 - Remove any and all flowers/cake toppers/other large decorations

 - Place the cake on a wrapped cake board (cardboard but PLEASE wrap the cardboard in foil or the cake will taste like the cardboard…ew) and place in the freezer for about 30 minutes or up to 3 hours.
 Goal is to get the icing hard and the cake firm before the wrapping begins.
 You can remove the cake from the cake board at this point.